 With all this information you will have your work cut out for you trying to find a rifle that will check all the boxes.

 To summarise the main things to look for are:

 - Good safety or half cock depending on how you like to hunt.

 What one hunter or shooter likes, the next think’s is entirely inadequate.
 You could spend months wrestling with this.
 Whenever we get asked this question we always recommend a deer rifle like the Tikka T3 Superlite in 7mm-08.

 These offer exceptional value for money and are incredibly accurate straight out the box.
 They tick “most” of our boxes (the half-cock is to light) and there is still plenty of scope to reduce more weight through fluting the barrel and bolt.

 What Is The Best Deer Hunting Caliber?

-Caliber selection is a very personal thing.
-If you’re looking for one caliber that will do everything it’s hard to go past the 7mm-08.
+Calibre selection is a very personal thing.
+If you’re looking for one calibre that will do everything it’s hard to go past the 7mm-08.